fbpx ...

 In addition to Dubai, many schools in Abu Dhabi offer American programs.
 Here are four of the best American curriculum schools in Abu Dhabi:

-3. Abu Dhabi International School
+3. Abu Dhabi International School (AIS)

-4. International School Of Choueifat
+5. International School Of Choueifat – Khalifa City

 Related: Everything You Need To Know About British Curriculum